MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output-document.md

   - bap-ai-copilot
 ---

-## Benefits of using document output
+# Document output for prompts

 The document output lets you generate a Word document for your prompt response instead of text.
 The generated document follows a template that needs to be provided in the document output settings.